 Lunch usually consists of turkey, pork, ham and baked vegetables with gravy followed by Grandmas Christmas Pudding for dessert.
 After lunch we gather around the tree and dad has gift giver duties.
 My little niece and nephew get excited for the first 10 minutes then present opening fatigue sets in without fail!
 Me personally, I don’t think I’ll ever get sick of opening presents so more the merrier!

-For my Christmas post this year I had planned to road test and photograph the secret family Christmas Pudding recipe, which I’m realiably told, I am at least the 5th generation to make.
-However, the family custodians of the recipe for the past 15 years or so kindly let me know it was for family eyes only when it was most gratefully passed on to me.
+For my Christmas post this year I had planned to road test and photograph the secret family Christmas Pudding recipe, of which I’m reliably told, I am at least the 5th generation to make.
+However, the family custodians of the recipe kindly let me know it was for family eyes only when it was (most gratefully) passed on to me.
 So, in honouring the great responsibility of the family pudding secrets unfortunately I’m not able to share the recipe with you on this blog (though you can see my first spectacular fail attempt here).
-But! you DO get an awesome Christmas Pavlova instead!
-Nice
+But! you DO get an awesome Christmas Pavlova instead, lucky reader!

 The following recipe for pavlova and coulis is adapted from Stephanie Alexander’s master pavlova recipe and made to look like a door wreath.
 I have to admit, Ive made this a few times and the meringue below is my most successful attempt to date.

 Out of trial and error, my tips for successful pavlova are;

 - Make sure egg whites are at room temperature - not straight from the fridge – it makes it hard to whip to right consistency

 - Add ingredients to meringue in small amounts and consistently as per recipe